ZFTurbo/Keras-Mask-RCNN-for-Open-Images-2019-Instance-Segmentation/README.md

 Repository contains the following:
 * Pre-trained Mask R-CNN models (ResNet50, ResNet101 and ResNet152 backbones)
 * Example code to get predictions with these models for any set of images
-* Code to train your own classifier based on Keras Mask R-CNN and OID dataset
+* Code to train model based on Keras Mask R-CNN and OID dataset

 ## Requirements